Skip to Main Content

 Dr. Lazare performs vasectomies on men who want to become permanently sterile.
 You should only consider undergoing a vasectomy if you are sure that you do not ever want to have children, or you have completed your family.

-Cost of a Vasectomy
+Cost of a Vasectomy in Brooklyn

 The cost of the procedure can vary depending on several factors, including the specific type of vasectomy being performed, the location where the procedure is being performed, and the individual’s insurance coverage.
 Some insurance plans may cover part or all of the cost of a vasectomy.
 It is important to check with your insurance provider to determine your coverage.
 At Lazare Urology, the cost of a vasectomy is $3,000.